sigilante/curriculum/hsl-2022.02/lesson8.md

 However, clearly regular applications, such as Gall agents, are stateful, meaning that they modify their own subject regularly.

 There are several ways to manage state.
-One approach, including `%=` cenhep, directly modifies the subject using a rune.
+One approach, including `%=` centis, directly modifies the subject using a rune.
 Another method is to use the other runes to compose or sequence changes together (e.g. as a pipe of gates).
 By and large the `=` tis runes are responsible for modifying the subject, and the `;` mic runes permit chaining deferred computations together.

 We will use `%say` generators as a bridge concept.
 We will produce some short applications that maintain state while carrying out a calculation; they still result in a single return value, but gesture at the big-picture approach to maintaining state in persistent agents.